Kerrang! Radio: FM radio station: 2004–2013

 Kerrang!
 Radio first went on air in June 2004, following Kerrang!'s successful bid for the West Midlands regional FM franchise the previous October.
 The station was based at new dedicated studios located in Lionel Street, Birmingham, officially opened by Black Sabbath's guitarist Tony Iommi.
 Broadcasting on the new 105.2 FM Midlands frequency, Kerrang!
 Radio replaced the prior digital Kerrang!
 Radio on DAB, TV platforms and online.
 The new station's format mixed modern and classic rock with speech content targeted at a young adult rock audience.
 In the FM era the station ran a somewhat more mainstream, adult-rock tone of daytime output than the magazine, featuring more indie and alternative rock than the magazine, which traditionally focused on heavier rock genres.
 The night shows were conversely very much fuelled by the traditional Kerrang!
 Magazine sound, with a wider and less mainstream style, playing a mix of punk and metal bands.

 In October 2007, as part of a major overhaul of Kerrang!
 Radio's program schedule and line-up of hosts, former Big Brother UK contestant Kate Lawler was taken on as co-presenter of the "Morning After" breakfast show, alongside Tim Shaw.
 Another new appointment at this time was Nick Margerrison, who became one of the regular presenters of the "Night Before" late night show.

 By 2009, the station had changed the style of music it played in order to appeal to a wider audience, and radio industry listening figures published in March of that year revealed that the station was broadcasting to 374,000 people across the West Midlands.
 Kerrang!
 Radio won a Gold Award in the Station of the Year category at the 2009 Sony Radio Academy Awards.

+Rock Dog

+March of 2013 saw Kerrang! partner with Guide Dogs charity to have a black Labrador canine, dubbed Rock Dog host a radio show on Sundays.
+The radio programmer at the time reported "People seem to be having trouble believing us, but it really is a dog.
+Like, an actual dog.
+It's a programme for people who love rock music.
+And dogs".
+Clips of the show are archived on the internet.
+Rock Dog continued through May of 2013, after which changes in the station eliminated the show.